Linked List Manipulation

 After the loop ends,

 curr is null and prev is the new head.
-Returning curr would give null on a non-empty list — a common slip.iii.
+Returning curr would give null on a non-empty list — a common slip.Not handling the empty list.

 The loop doesn't execute on